Skip to main content

 We also employ people who do:

-Casework, estates, events, facilities, finance, grants, health & safety, HR, interpretation, lifelong learning, marketing, photography, publications, retail,web development and even wedding planning!
+casework, estates, events, facilities, finance, grants, health & safety, HR, interpretation, lifelong learning, marketing, photography, publications, retail, web development and even wedding planning!

 We recruit on merit on the basis of fair and open competition in line with civil service recruitment principles.
-Details of vacancies can be found by visiting the Appoint system on the Welsh Government website.
+Details of vacancies can be found by visiting Jobs and vacancies | GOV.WALES.